 It remains my understanding that polyQ genetic defects and their diseases, such as HD and SCA, aren’t eradicable from an individual if born (conceived) with one.
 I came to that realization a while ago.
 Still, there might be some future disease-modifying treatments that reduce symptoms by attacking the disease rather than the symptoms, but with no expectation of eradicating the disease from an individual, just ameliorating it—fractionally and temporarily.
 That’s the middle ground that’s opening up.
 And since life itself is temporary, temporary might be good enough.

-If you’re born with SCA(3), there is no way to rid your brain of it.
-On the other hand, there’s little question that a CRISPR “brain bath” could fix some fraction of the troublesome brain cells.
-In that case, the fewer and younger the cells, the better.
-That is, only the fertilization stage offers a fix opportunity, but the newborn stage is the next best time.
+If you’re born with SCA(3), there is no way to completely rid your brain of it.
+On the other hand, CRISPR with viral delivery could eventually be used to fix a large fraction of the troublesome brain cells, if fixed before they die.
+The fewer and younger the cells are, the better.
+That is, the fertilization stage offers a fix opportunity, but the newborn stage is the next best time.

 The assumption I’m apparently supposed to make is that eventually delivery and efficacy (or is it effectiveness?) of drugs will improve to the point that SCA3 in an adult is stretched out to beyond one’s lifetime: the disease is not cured or eradicated from an individual, but perhaps the individual could avoid having to deal with the disease, except when having children, since germ cells can still pass on the defect.